How can podcasting be used in education?

 Other than that, pre-recorded educational materials allow students to go over the content as many times as they need without feeling embarrassed in front of classmates.
 This is highly beneficial for those who are shy or have difficulty following lectures.

-Less time wasted on making notes
+Less time spent on making notes

 When students know they will have the recorded lecture, they are more concentrated on the lesson in class.
 This is because they don't have to waste time making notes.
 They can focus on what the lecturer is saying and try to understand the main concepts.